-I recently read a pretty fantastic article on the issue of procrastination at the very cool website “waitbutwhy.com”.
+I recently read a cool article on the issue of procrastination at the website “waitbutwhy.com”.
 You can find it here.
-It wasn’t 100% fantastic, though.
+It wasn’t 100% perfect, though.

 See, what Tim Urban does in his article is that he very eloquently identifies and illustrates three main components that are at work during the occurrence of procrastination.
-(If you haven’t already, this is probably a good point to read the original article, as well as part II of the same series, as I will refer to material from those from here on.
+(If you haven’t already, this is probably a good time to read the original article, as well as part II of the same series, as I will refer to material from those from here on.)

 If you want to achieve spiritual liberation, this ego-component matters greatly to the larger picture.
 Because if we in this light take a look at the previously established components, we find that the “instant gratification monkey” isn’t necessarily the villain in this scenario at all, but in fact the hero.

 What the instant gratification monkey personifies within a context of spiritual liberation is in actuality: our intuition and integrity.
-I say this based on what ten years of having dedicated my life to reach my true expression as a being, by living honestly and authentically, has revealed for me.
+I say this based on what ten years of having dedicated my life to reach my true expression as a being, by trying to live honestly and authentically, has revealed for me.
 The countless moments of procrastination of my life haven’t been my weakest moments at all.
-They have rather been a byproduct of my intuition and integrity fighting my inauthentic, scared little ego the only way they know how: by not doing what it says.
+They have rather been a result of my intuition and integrity fighting my inauthentic, scared little ego the only way they know how: by not doing what it says.

 The reason it sometimes turns into a seemingly pointless waste of time is because the ignorant egoic mind often resides in a state of hyperactive stress.
-It doesn’t know how to cope with the situation when our deeper intuition and integrity refuses to comply with its egoic agendas, and thus it often just turns into us ‘wasting time’ in order to deal with this stressful confusion.
+It doesn’t know how to cope with the situation when our deeper intuition and integrity refuses to comply with its egoic agendas, and thus it often just turns into us escaping into some mindless distraction, ‘wasting time’, in order to deal with this stressful confusion.

 We don’t procrastinate because there’s a bad monkey running the show in our mind, which we need to domesticate through being “a rational decision maker”.
 We procrastinate because our intuition and integrity is trying to tell us that what we’re doing is inauthentic and unaligned with our natural, spontaneous expression as a being.

 I haven’t yet mentioned “the panic monster” component of the original article.
-That’s because once you start transitioning from egoic to authentic movement, you’re no longer at the mercy of specific outcomes or time schedules.
+That’s because once you start transitioning from egoic to authentic movement, you no longer exist at level of certain outcomes or time schedules.
 And because of it, there’s just no panic monster around anymore.

-Now, I make some pretty big assertions here, but I don’t mean to give the impression that I’ve reached a complete end in my own journey with this.
+Now, I make some pretty hefty assertions here, but I don’t mean to give the impression that I’ve reached a complete end in my own journey with this.
 To transition from ignorant, egoic, conditioned mind into your authentic, natural, spontaneous movement as a being, is a big undertaking, and it’s probably a life-long journey of challenging ups and downs.
-I still find myself procrastinating, wasting time doing pointless things now and then.
-But it’s a lot less often now a days than what it used to be, and the difference now is that when it happens, I know that it’s happening because something is holding me back, making me feel stressed.
+I still find myself procrastinating, escaping into mindless distractions, now and then.
+But it’s less often now a days than what it used to be, and the difference now is that when it happens, I know that it’s happening because something is holding me back, making me feel stressed.

-What I do then is to just pay attention and flow with it.
+If that hsppens I just pay attention and flow with it.
 I don’t necessarily need to do anything about it at all.
-I know from experience that if I just let my intuition and integrity guide me, then whatever constitutes the egoic entrapment will all naturally be revealed and get taken care of in due time, however is necessary.
-And through that, the activity of procrastination will cease as it won’t get triggered anymore.
+I know from experience that if I just let my intuition and integrity guide me, then whatever constitutes the egoic entrapment will all naturally be revealed and get taken care of in due time, however is best.
+And through that, the activity of procrastination keep ceasing as it doesn’t get triggered anymore.